jlundahl/llmao101n/README.md

 ---

 *Built with curiosity and a Mac Mini.*

+Nampara AI, December 2025